Example scenario for CYOI

 Send your MooMon events to the new endpoint

 Now you have an endpoint for your custom integration.
 You update your MooMon service to send data to the custom endpoint.
-At this point the custom endpoint can ingest any POST notification that has a valid JSON payload and the correct API key.
+At this point the custom endpoint can ingest any POST notification that has a valid JSON or XML payload and the correct API key.

 Select a payload in the Payload View table.
 The selected payload appears in the pane to the right.